noop-inc/documentation/src/content/docs/tasks.md

 ## **Sqitch Database Migration during Deployments**

-This is an app.ymlshowing how to migrate database changes in MySQL or PostgreSQL Database Resources.
+This is an blueprint.yaml showing how to migrate database changes in MySQL or PostgreSQL Database Resources.
 [Sqitch](http://sqitch.org/) is a great, open-source database change management tool for managing schema changes in Source Code.
 The BeforeServices lifecycle hook means that this Task will run during a Deployment before any other Components start.

 ```
 ---